mtgjson/mtgjson-website/docs/data-models/rulings/index.md

 ---
 {
-  "title": "Rulings",
-  "schema": "rulings",
+  'title': 'Rulings',
+  'schema': 'rulings',
+  'meta':
-  "meta": [
+    [
-    {
-      "name": "description",
-      "content": "The Rulings Data Model describes a list of rulings for a Card.", },
+      { 'name': 'description', 'content': 'The Rulings Data Model describes a list of rulings for a Card.' }, { 'property': 'og:description', 'content': 'The Rulings Data Model describes a list of rulings for a Card.' }, { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, rules, rulings, ruling' }, ],
-    {
-      "property": "og:description",
-      "content": "The Rulings Data Model describes a list of rulings for a Card."
-    },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, rules, rulings, ruling", }
-  ]
 }
 ---